 What are Conventional Loans?

-Typically, if you have better credit scores these conventional loans have better rates and terms compared to other Florida mortgage loan programs.
-For conventional loans, the down payments can be as low as 3% or as high as approximately 20% and the repayment of the loan may be between 10 to 30 years.
+For borrowers with better credit scores, these conventional loans have slightly better interest rates and terms compared to other Florida mortgage loan programs.
+For conventional loans, the down payments can be as low as 3% or as high as approximately 20% and the repayment could be up to 30 years.

 Am I Qualified for a Conventional Loan?